Russell-Cannon/Toybox/README.md

 Swizzling
 -impossible?
--Could make a function which returns the vector times 0 in all but the axis desired
+-Could make a function which returns the vector times 0 in all but the axis desired -Make a 'combine' function which takes a parameter for each axis

 Example projects:
 CRT filter